How can I use business intelligence to improve my marketing strategy?

 Again, you will see ‘Email’ as an acquisition type within your website stats.
 So as well as pouring over the analytics within your email platform, marry these up with your website stats to measure conversions by ’email’…. and again, don’t forget the ‘bounce’.
 If you are investing hundreds or thousands a month on email marketing, make sure you can see measured results… don’t simply look for the big number.

-Beyond the website, SEO and social media business intelligence we have already spoken about the statistics you can also be looking at here are:
+Apart from the data and business intelligence we have already spoken about the statistics you can also be looking at here are:

 - Engagement with the relevant audience